acidmasculinity/acidmasculinity.github.io/_sources/lore/bernan.md

 title: "It Came From Something Awful"
 ---

-Get's angry near Trump era.
+Gets angry near the Trump era.